zkmkarlsruhe/ZirkoniumSpatializationServer/README.md

-#Zirkonum Spatailization Server
+# Zirkonum Spatialization Server

+ZKM | Hertz-lab

+Dr. Chikashi Miyama 2015-2017 (version 1)
+Dan Wilcox 2018-2019  (version 2 update)

 ### Overview

-This software is the rendering server for 3D sound spatialization that ZKM | Institute for Music and Acoustics employs for its 3D surround audio system, Klangdom.
+This software is the rendering server for 3D sound spatialization that ZKM | Hertz-Lab employs for its 3D surround audio system, Klangdom.

 ![Klangdom](resources/Klangdom.png)

 The software is programmed in [PureData](https://puredata.info), an open source visual programming language by Miller Puckette.

-This engine is embeded in the [Zirkonium Trajectory Editor](http://zkm.de/zirkonium), a toolkit for spatial composition and performance, employing libPd.
+This engine is embeded in the [Zirkonium Trajectory Editor](http://zkm.de/zirkonium), a toolkit for spatial composition and performance, employing libpd.

 ### Dependencies